Ethos

 Run your own stuff.

 I got into tech the way a lot of people do: building things because I needed them, not because I had a plan.
-What kept me here is the realisation that the internet doesn’t have to be the internet we have.
-It can be smaller, weirder, more yours.
+What kept me here is that you can run a lot of it yourself, on your own terms, instead of renting everything from someone else.

 Self-hosting

-Everything in the homelab chapter of this portfolio runs on a machine in my house, on bare metal I can touch.
-I can SSH into it at 2am, look at the logs, and understand exactly what it’s doing.
-That’s not a scalability strategy.
-It’s a way of staying in relationship with the systems I depend on.
+Everything in the homelab chapter runs on a machine in my house.
+I can SSH into it, look at the logs, and see exactly what it’s doing.
+It’s not a scalability strategy.
+I just like understanding the systems I depend on.

 Open source

 Nothing I’ve built is novel.
-Every project here stands on work that other people gave away: Linux, Docker, Postgres, Next.js, the whole stack.
-The least I can do is give back where I’m able: open-sourcing what I build when it’s mine to open-source, contributing upstream when I find a bug, writing up what I learned so the next person doesn’t spend three hours on the same thing.
+Every project here is built on things other people gave away: Linux, Docker, Postgres, Next.js.
+I try to give back where I can, by open-sourcing what’s mine to open-source, reporting bugs upstream, and writing up what I learned so the next person doesn’t lose three hours to the same problem.

-FOSS isn’t really a political position for me so much as a practical one.
-Software you can read and modify is software that works for you.
-Everything else is a rental.
+It’s less a political thing for me than a practical one.
+Software you can read and change is software you actually control.

 Craft

-I care about the quality of what I build, not in a way that prevents shipping, more in a “would I be embarrassed to show someone this code in a year” way.
-Good software isn’t about clever abstractions.
-It’s about the next person (usually future-me) being able to understand what’s happening and why.
+I care about the quality of what I build, but not in a way that stops me shipping.
+It’s more the “would I be embarrassed to show someone this in a year” test.
+Mostly that means writing code the next person, usually future-me, can actually follow.

 “The most radical thing we can do is stay home.”